Durobrivae - Excavation - 2019

 Historic England asked for some aspects of the town to be explored to assess the preservation of the archaeological deposits, the intensity of the rabbit damage and to make comments on the features examined together with their dates.
 Target trenches were set out based on the geophysical survey to explore strip houses along Ermine Street, areas within the public buildings - again seen on both air photographs and the geophysical plots, areas away from the main concentrations of buildings and the curious mounded feature seen in the 1820s which has been considered recently to have been prehistoric in origin but with Roman buildings built over it.

 The excavation results showed that almost all of the walls of the domestic and public buildings had been robbed out in the late Roman period, perhaps to provide material to strengthen the defensive circuit around the town.
-It turn this defensive circuit must have been robbed in the late Saxon or early medieval period, perhaps for local church and monastic buildings at Peterborough and elsewhere.
+In turn this defensive circuit must have been robbed in the late Saxon or early medieval period, perhaps for local church and monastic buildings at Peterborough and elsewhere.

 A Romano-Celtic temple was found to have part of its tessellated limestone flooring intact and this must represent one of the last buildings being used on the site.
 This floor was well worn but had been repaired with red roof tile fragments and had a coin dated to AD 403 laying on its surface.
 Equally late was a structure built over the mounded feature in the south-eastern part of the town - the only building not to have had its walls robbed.
 This building is curious - it is orientated east west, unlike the rest of the buildings in the town which are generally aligned to the nearby road system.
 What this building is remains problematic but it may have some late Christian connection which only future excavation can unravel.